-Nine members of Central Queensland Soil Health Systems along with a group of 19 growers from Far North Queensland attended a Soil Health Innovation Tour in March 2018.
-Agroecologist, David Hardwick from Soil Land Food travelled with the group to provide interpretation of the on farm practices, visiting a range of operations over the 5 days.
-The video shows some interesting locations, innovative practices and looks like a whole lot of fun (for those of us who find soil science fun!)
-Here are a few highlights for those who did not get to attend.
+Nine members of Central Queensland Soil Health Systems, along with a group of 19 growers from Far North Queensland, attended a Soil Health Innovation Tour in March 2018.
+Agroecologist, David Hardwick from Soil Land Food travelled with the group to provide interpretation of the on-farm practices.

 Another stop, Bingara Living Classroom provides a diversity of functioning regenerative techniques to observe.
 Specifically, cover cropping was the focus of discussions here.
 Plant diversity is essential for creating soil health.
 There are many ways to create plant diversity.
 The common practise of growing mono-cultures and at most two mono-cultures per year in a field, is simply not enough plant diversity.
 Those farmers pushing the envelope try for 3 to 4 mono-cultures per field but even this isn’t enough to actually improve soil biological function and therefore soil health.
 Instead of this many rotations you could look at options like dual cropping (growing two crops together) or a multi-species cover crop, to put that necessary plant diversity into a field.

 Kalfresh at Kalbar are one of the largest carrot producers in the Southern hemisphere.
 They have transitioned over the past 5 years from conventional agriculture systems to using regenerative techniques, like creating their own compost.
 The take home message here was one of validation, the change from conventional systems to regenerative systems with a soil health focus will take time.
 Maybe 3-4 years or 5-6 years however the benefits in the long term do pay off.